enbashi/webtask-timezone-converter/README.md

     --parse-body \
     --secret GOOGLE_API_KEY=[KEY_FROM_STEP1]
 ```
 3. Pass a `location` paramter to your unique Webtask URL you get in step 2.
+The location can be a full address, city, zipcode, state or country (for countries with one timezone like Nepal or Colombia)
 For example:
 ```
 curl https://wt-e603451f3e0378d682110ee5d8c07386-0.run.webtask.io/timezone-converter?location=Bogota
 ```